European Society for the Study of English

-Affiliation

-ESSE is a member of The International Federation for Modern Languages and Literatures (FILLM).

-President, Executive, and Board

-The past Presidents of ESSE have been Piero Boitani (1990–95), Helmut Bonheim (1995–2001), Adolphe Haberer (2001–07), Fernando Galván (2007-13) and Liliane Louvel (2013-19).
-Today, the President of ESSE is Prof. Andreas H. Jucker (University of Zurich, Switzerland).
-The President leads an Executive which also includes a Secretary (Professor Biljana Mišić Ilić, University of Niš, Serbia) and Treasurer (Professor Gašper Ilc, University of Ljubljana, Slovenia).
-The Executive meets regularly with the ESSE Board, which consists of representatives from each of the national organizations.

 Activities

-Conforming to its Constitution (4.
-Activities), the activities of ESSE include providing a network for communication between individuals working in English Studies, publication of journals, allocation of bursaries and book prizes to outstanding works in the field of English studies, and organization of regular international conferences.
-Therefore, one of ESSE’s main aims is to assist young scholars in different countries with documentation and resourcing.
-In this respect, ESSE offers a bursary scheme to help support young academics, and provides book grants to researchers.
+The activities of ESSE include providing a network for communication between individuals working in English Studies, publication of journals, allocation of bursaries and book prizes to outstanding works in the field of English studies, and organization of regular international conferences.
+ESSE offers a bursary scheme to help support young academics, and provides book grants to researchers.
 ESSE also awards prizes to junior and senior scholars for books they wrote in the field of English studies (literature, language, cultural and area studies).
-Besides, ESSE offers financial support for parallel lecture speakers at ESSE conferences and for plenary speakers at national conferences of affiliated national associations.
+ESSE offers financial support for parallel lecture speakers at ESSE conferences and for plenary speakers at national conferences of affiliated national associations.
 In parallel, ESSE also organises a Doctoral Symposium, open to PhD students who are writing their theses in English Studies.

 Publications

-As stipulated in its Constitution (4.3), ESSE is the editor of a biannual publication which was issued as a newsletter under the name The European English Messenger, in printed format (1990-2015).
+ESSE is the editor of a biannual publication which was issued as a newsletter under the name The European English Messenger, in printed format (1990–2015).
 In 2016 it became an online publication, an academic journal renamed The ESSE Messenger.
 ESSE also edits The European Journal of English Studies, published by Routledge.